intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0001_peace_at_last.md

 Imagine a message from Alice, on a rock, on the sea shore.
 On it reads, *From: Alice.
 It's going to be okay.*

-We pick up a the shell of a sand dollar once filled with angels.
+We pick up the shell of a sand dollar once filled with angels.

 Meditate for a moment, look at the waves crashing in front of you as you sit on the rocks, feeling the warmth and light of the sun.